-The energy market, Balancing Market, LFAS Market and the reserve capacity mechanism are operated by the IMO.
-Other services are controlled by System Management with cost allocated via IMO's settlements process.
+The energy market, Balancing Market, LFAS Market and the Reserve Capacity Mechanism are operated by AEMO.
+Other services are controlled by System Management with costs allocated via AEMO's settlements process.

 The WEM is relatively small to other energy markets, and a large proportion of the electricity demand is for mining and industrial use, which is supplied under long-term contracts.
 Up to 85% of energy sales in the SWIS occur through bilateral contracts.